reiryuki/Dolby-Atmos-Moto-G52-Magisk-Module/README.md

 ## Requirements
 - Android 11 and up
 - Architecture 64 bit
-- Magisk installed
+- Magisk installed (Recommended to use Magisk Delta for systemless early init mount manifest.xml if your ROM is Read-Only https://t.me/androidryukimodsdiscussions/100091)
-- Recommended to use Magisk Delta for systemless early init mount manifest.xml if your ROM is Read-Only https://t.me/androidryukimodsdiscussions/100091
+- Moto Core Magisk Module installed https://github.com/reiryuki/Moto-Core-Magisk-Module

 ## WARNING!!!
 - Possibility of bootloop or even softbrick or a service failure on Read-Only ROM if you don't use Magisk Delta.